Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/axialunar-claims.md

 There are two methods to claim LUNAR.

-### 1. SOLAR Holders:
+### 1. AXC Holders:

-Those who participated in the AXIASolar sales and have been allocated SOLAR indicator tokens can claim a proportional amount of LUNARs on the AXIALunar Network.
+Those who participated in the AXIA sales and have been allocated AXC indicator tokens can claim a proportional amount of LUNARs on the AXIALunar Network.

 To do this you must sign a message containing the address of your AXIALunar account.
-You can do this by using the AXIASolar UI [Claims app](https://axiasolar.js.org/apps/#/claims).
+You can do this by using the AXIA UI [Claims app](https://AXIA.js.org/apps/#/claims).

 #### Generate a AXIALunar address